saurabhhgupta/OpenTPU/README.md

-# UCSB ArchLab OpenTPU Project
+# OpenTPU
+### Created by Saurabh Gupta & Brandon Pon

 OpenTPU is an open-source re-implementation of Google's Tensor Processing Unit (TPU) by the UC Santa Barbara ArchLab.
+This specific repository includes an add-on of convolution and max pooling.

 The TPU is Google's custom ASIC for accelerating the inference phase of neural network computations.

-Our design is based on details from Google's paper titled "In-Datacentre Performance Analysis of a Tensor Processing Unit" (https://arxiv.org/abs/1704.04760), which is to appear at ISCA2017.
+The design is based on details from Google's paper titled "In-Datacentre Performance Analysis of a Tensor Processing Unit" (https://arxiv.org/abs/1704.04760), which is to appear at ISCA2017.
 However, no formal spec, interface, or ISA has yet been published for the TPU.

 #### The OpenTPU is powered by PyRTL (http://ucsbarchlab.github.io/PyRTL/).